cezarykosko/ku/README.md

-# Ki
+# Ku

-Ki is a simple pub/sub engine.
+Ku is a simple pub/sub engine.

 ## Usage